chainguard-dev/actions/setup-chainguard-terraform/README.md

 # Setup `chainguard-terraform-provider`

+> :warning: **This action is depecrated.** Please use https://github.com/chainguard-dev/setup-chainctl

-This action configures the use of the Chainguard terraform provider for a particular Chainguard environment.
-There are two main things this does:
+This action installs the latest `chainctl` binary for a particular environment and authenticates with it using identity tokens.
-1. Installs/Authenticates `chainctl` for the particular environment,
-2. Configure a `~/.terraformrc` that pulls the Chainguard provider from our GCS bucket for this environment.

 ## Usage